Colorado Elopement: Elk Falls Lookout & Pond (Staunton State Park) | Denver Wedding Officiant

 Terrain: A well-marked dirt and rock path that connects to many routes.
 The accent on Scout Line and the first part of Marmot Passage had more rocky terrain overall.

 Experience: Absolutely love Staunton State Park!
-All of the staff are friendly, and the trails and picnic areas are well-maintained.
-The ascent on Scout Line Trail and the first part of Marmot Passage Trail offered incredible sweeping views of surrounding mountains (all within 2 miles of the hike).
+All the staff are friendly, and the trails and picnic areas are well-maintained.
+The ascent on Scout Line Trail and the first part of Marmot Passage Trail offered incredible sweeping views of the surrounding mountains (all within 2 miles of the hike).
 Most of the hike was scenic, and I saw a deer just 15 feet off the trail.
 The pond is charming, and the Elk Falls Overlook provides beautiful 270-degree views.
 I passed the Elk Falls Trail on the way up and chose Lion's Back on the way down to the pond to save time.
 Although this route is out-and-back, you can create a loop with their extensive trail system.
 Can't wait to bring other hikers!
-Note: I bypassed a few miles by choosing to start my hike in the Lazy V lot.
+Note: I bypassed a few miles by starting my hike from the Lazy V lot.